rchanpra/blackjack/README.md

 the data folder.
 - Additionally, when you clicked the play button, 52 cards are added to a new deck that will be used to play the new round of blackjack.

+## Phase 4: Task 2

+>Wed Apr 12 03:24:16 PDT 2023
+Card added to player's hand: 3D
+Wed Apr 12 03:24:16 PDT 2023
+Card added to dealer's hand: 7S
+Wed Apr 12 03:24:16 PDT 2023
+Card added to player's hand: JS
+Wed Apr 12 03:24:16 PDT 2023
+Card added to dealer's hand: 8S
+Wed Apr 12 03:24:17 PDT 2023
+Card added to player's hand: 8H
+Wed Apr 12 03:24:19 PDT 2023
+Card added to dealer's hand: 7H
+Wed Apr 12 03:24:20 PDT 2023
+All cards removed from player's hand
+Wed Apr 12 03:24:20 PDT 2023
+All cards removed from dealer's hand

+## Phase 4: Task 3

+> If you had more time to work on the project, what substantive refactoring might you use to improve your design?

+...